Hello 2022! The year of (almost) post-pandemic partying!

 It’s an absolute pleasure doing this job and you guys rock! ♥️

 If I’ve shot your wedding this year I hope you found a snap from yours in here!
-If you’ve enjoyed the service and have engaged pals, or like what you for your big day, don’t hesitate to contact me here.
+If you’ve enjoyed the service and have engaged pals, or like what you see for your own big day, don’t hesitate to contact me here.

 And if you’re booked in for 2023, I look forward to joining you for all the action very soon…